kaidez/kaidez.github.io/_drafts/2018-01-05-temperature-average-filter-array.md

 }
 </code></pre>

-The inner array has a numbers and a single string, the city name.
 This <code>getNumbers()</code> function will be applied to each single inner array and return a new array that contains number types only.

 Things are applied by going into <code>formatData()</code> and refactoring its first <code>.map()</code> method.
 So all of this...